paultindall/cisco-cvp-streaming-transcription/README.md

       {"action":"STOP"}

+**Servlet initialisation parameters**

-Servlet initialisation parameters (configure in your web.xml or servlet annotation in the code):
+Configure in your web.xml or servlet annotation in the code.

       GatewayHostList Comma separated list of gateway hostnames or IP addresses ListenAddress   IP address for receiving gateway XMF notifications ListenPort      IP port for receiving gateway XMF notifications and servlet requests ListenPath      Servlet URL path for gateway XMF notifications

-Gateway XMF provider configuration
+**Gateway XMF provider configuration**

 The remote URL points to your media forking control servlet, to which call notifications will be sent from the gateway.
 It also has to match the application registration message sent to the gateway by the forking web application when it starts up and initiates communication with the XMF provider.